Yosuke Hanya

-Yosuke Hanya (半谷 陽介, Hanya Yōsuke) is a Japanese professional footballer who plays as a midfielder for Colorado Rapids 2.
+Yosuke Hanya (半谷 陽介, Hanya Yōsuke) is a Japanese professional footballer who plays as a midfielder for MLS Next Pro club Colorado Rapids 2.

 Career

 Yosuke Hanya joined FC Tokyo in 2016.
 On July 31, he debuted in J3 League (vs Gainare Tottori).
-He then left to study at University of Massachusetts Amherst.
+He then left to study and play soccer at the University of Massachusetts Amherst.
+Hanya spent three seasons playing for UMass, totaling two goals and 17 assists during his collegiate career.

 In February 2022, Hanya joined Colorado Rapids 2 ahead of their first season in MLS Next Pro.

+In May 2023, Hanya was called up to the Colorado Rapids from Colorado Rapids 2 on a Short-Term Agreement.

+On May 17, 2023, Hanya made his MLS debut for the Colorado Rapids in a game against Atlanta United FC.
+Hanya subbed into the game in the 88th minute.